Free Online Advertising: Getting Started With Google Ad Grants

 - Apply for a Google Ad Grant.
 Consider how you will use free online advertising to make an impact specifically for your organization.
 Create a sample ad campaign, and include your Google AdWords account number.
 You will have to wait for up to 60 days for a decision regarding grant approval.

-For more information on Google Ad Grants for nonprofits and specifics on how to target and test your ad campaigns, look out for more blog posts, events and workshops by signing up to the Forum One newsletter below.
-Also, feel free to get in touch with me or post a question below.
+For more information on Google Ad Grants for nonprofits and specifics on how to target and test your ad campaigns, sign up for the Forum One newsletter, or get in touch through our Ad Grants Management form below.